andifalk/spring-basics-training/lab-9/README.md

       }
     ```

+    ***Note***: In production you must secure most of the actuator endpoints as these provide sensitive information
+    that can be used by hackers in trying to attack your application!
+We will add security in the spring security lab section.

 3. Now we will add our own custom health endpoint indicator.
 Create a new class called *MyHealthEndpoint* in package *com.example*.
 Put the following code into this class: